 Step 1.
 On the client computer, input the device ID of the host computer and then click Connect.

 Step 2.
 Then there will be a pop-up window, choose Send a control request to your partner.
 And then click OK.

 Step 3.
 The host computer will receive a pop-up request.
-People sitting in front of the host computer need to click the green button to make the connection successful.
+People sitting in front of the host computer need to click Allow to make the connection successful.